GladysAssistant/v4-website/docs/installation/1_raspberry-pi.md

 ## Clone the image on a SD card

-Then, you just have to clone this image on the SD card you want to use with you Raspberry Pi.
+Once you have retrieved the image (`.img` file described above), you need to clone this image on the Raspberry Pi SD card.

-I recommend the software [Etcher](https://www.balena.io/etcher/) (Linux/MacOS/Windows compatible).
+We recommend the software [Etcher](https://www.balena.io/etcher/) (Linux/MacOS/Windows compatible).

 Install Etcher, plug your SD card into your computer, and clone the `.img` file on your SD card.